hyphacoop/restructuring-futures/README.md

 ## Building with Earthstar

-Github pages is used to host prototypes found in the [web folder](https://hyphacoop.github.io/restructuring-futures/web/)
+Github pages are used to host prototypes found in the [web folder](https://hyphacoop.github.io/restructuring-futures/web/)

 ## Code of Conduct